Photography Along Victoria’s Rugged Mornington Peninsula Coast: Where Nature Takes the Stage

 | Flinders Blowhole |

-- Fast shutter speeds freezing explosive sprays
+- Quick shutter speeds can freeze those explosive sprays

 Cape Schanck Lighthouse